rkuma183/wilsonmar.github.io/_posts/2016-12-04-powershell-modules.md

 Script     1.2        PSReadLine                          {Get-PSReadlineKeyHandler, Set-PSReadlineKeyHandler, Remove-PSReadlineKeyHandler, Get-PSReadlineOption...}
    </pre>

+  QUESTION: How to exclude from list Manifest and system built-in items?

+## Where are they stored?

    Such system modules are stored in an environment variable revealed by this:

    `$Env:PSModulePath`